-Paralegal students failing a course will have to retake the course.
-Students taking a leave or, who have been dropped from the program for failing to attend, will have to retake courses they were enrolled in at the time of the leave or drop.
+Paralegal students receiving a grade of C- or less in legal specialties will have to retake the course.
+Students taking a leave or who have been dropped from the program for failing to attend will have to retake courses they were enrolled in at the time of the leave or drop.
 These courses are only offered every 29 weeks and 6 days.
 As a result, the student may experience an extended time out of school.